CloudknightOps/APM_instrumentation_with_New_Relic/README.md

+# FoodMe App — an AngularJS app ready to be instrumented for New Relic APM and Browser
+FoodMe is a simplified meal ordering app built with AngularJS and node.js backend.
+New Relic instrumentation code

+## Creative Commons
+This repository has been cloned and edited from: [https://github.com/IgorMinar/foodme/](https://github.com/IgorMinar/foodme/)

 # FoodMe App — a workshop app built with AngularJS

 Simplified meal ordering app for local restaurants built with AngularJS